unum-cloud/ustore/CONTRIBUTING.md

 1. Ensure your code compiles.
 Run `cmake . && make` before creating the pull request.
 2. Feel free to open PR Drafts for larger changes, if you want a more active participation from maintainers and the community.
 3. Merge into `dev` branch.
 The `main` branch is protected.

+## Implementing a new Language Binding

+## Implementing a new Engine